johnneijzen/John-Turtle-Programs/README.md

 Programs i`m making:

-John Strip Mining Turtle(100% done and working i`m just updating stuff if is needed) John Turtle Tree Farm (80% done still working on it) John Excavation Turtle Program (50% done still working on it)
+John Strip Mining Turtle(100% done and working i`m just updating stuff if is needed)

+John Turtle Tree Farm (80% done still working on it)

+John Excavation Turtle Program (80% done)

+I working on this on 30 dec i`m not here for 2 days